-\paragraph{Large-scale neural dataset} We used a large-scale two-photon-imaging dataset from \textit{in vivo} mouse retinal ganglion-cell axon endings, measured in superior colliculus of awake, head-fixed mice (Fig.~\ref{fig:neural_dataset}a).
+\paragraph{Large-scale neural calcium imaging dataset} We used a large-scale two-photon-imaging dataset from \textit{in vivo} mouse retinal ganglion cell axon endings, measured in superior colliculus of awake, head-fixed mice (Fig.~\ref{fig:neural_dataset}a).
 These neurons expressed the genetic calcium indicator GCaMP8m under the hSyn promoter.
-We presented the following two visual stimuli to the animal during recordings: (1) a full-field ``chirp'' consisting of a bright step and two sinusoidal intensity modulations (Fig.~\ref{fig:concept}a), and (2) local bright moving bars on a dark background in eight directions (Fig.~\ref{fig:explore_sc_embedding}f, top right).
-In total, the dataset consisted of recordings of 71,021 individual retinal ganglion cell boutons measured at a sampling frequency of 8 Hz, leading to time series with 260 time bins.
+We presented two visual stimuli to the animal during recordings: (1) a full-field ``chirp'' consisting of a bright step and two sinusoidal intensity modulations (Fig.~\ref{fig:concept}), and (2) local bright moving bars on a dark background in eight directions (Fig.~\ref{fig:explore_sc_embedding}f, right).
+In total, the dataset consisted of recordings of $71,021$ individual retinal ganglion cell boutons measured at a sampling frequency of 8 Hz, leading to time series with 260 time bins.
 For the two stimuli, 15 and 10 repeated trials were recorded, respectively.
-We manually split responses into four groups using the responses to the moving bar stimulus (see App.~\ref{app:functional_classes}, Fig.~\ref{fig:neural_dataset}b): ON, OFF, ON-OFF, and Suppressed-by-contrast (Sbc).
-We used these labels to evaluate the cluster structure of the embeddings.
-All procedures were approved by the Institutional Animal Care and Use Committee of Anonymous Institution.
+We manually split responses into four groups using the responses to the moving bar stimulus (see App.~\ref{app:functional_classes}, Fig.~\ref{fig:neural_dataset}b): ON, OFF, ON-OFF, and Suppressed-by-contrast (Sbc) and to evaluate the cluster structure of the embeddings we clustered the data using a Gaussian mixture model with 50 components.
+All procedures were approved by the the Baylor College of Medicine, Houston, USA, animal protocol number: AN-8132.